 Child Protection, Prevent and Safeguarding Policies

-The College has a dedicated Safeguarding Team and the Designated Safeguarding Person, Kathryn Caulfield, is responsible for child protection and safeguarding matters.
+The College has a dedicated Safeguarding Team and the Designated Safeguarding Person, Kathryn Mogford, is responsible for child protection and safeguarding matters.
 All staff have received safeguarding and Prevent training.

 Our students will be reminded about on line safety throughout their time at the College and they will be actively encouraged to be safe when using the internet.

 Student Code of Conduct

-Our Code of Conduct sets out the College commitments and student commitments.
-It states what is acceptable and unacceptable behaviour an all students will be issued with the code of conduct when they start at the College.
+Our Code of Conduct sets out both the College and student commitments.
+It states what is acceptable and unacceptable behaviour and all students will be issued with the code of conduct when they start at the College.

 The College has dedicated Counsellors available and a College Nurse offering drop-in sessions throughout the week.
 All students will be given a Professional Tutor who will offer pastoral and academic support.
 There are three Senior Tutors at the College, a Student Services Team and a Safeguarding Team, all offering support to our students.